 Human and animal health

 Minnesotans get their drinking water from both surface waters and groundwater.
 Though it is treated before we consume it, some types of contamination are still a challenge.
-Some communities in southern Minnesota are finding excess nitrates in their water from polluted runoff.
+Some communities in southern and central Minnesota are finding excess nitrates in their water from polluted runoff.
 Such water is unhealthy to drink, particularly for babies.
 Elsewhere, chemicals spilled or dumped at old industrial sites have seeped into groundwater at sites around the state.